 - As a Blue Shield of California or Blue Shield of California Promise Health Plan member, you will have no out-of-pocket costs; the vaccine is fully covered for you.
+In fact, vaccines are free to all Californians with or without insurance.

 - You will need to continue with preventive measures before and after getting vaccinated: